h4rm0n1c/NetTTS/docs/winetricks.md

 The script forces `WINEARCH=win32` when the prefix is first created, installs the Windows XP compatibility layer, and pulls in both `vcrun6` and `mfc42` via winetricks.
-It then downloads the SAPI 4.0 runtime and FlexTalk installers (or uses the local paths you supplied), launches them in sequence, and finally grabs the `v0.95c` NetTTS release zip (unless overridden) before copying the extracted executable into `C:\nettts` inside the prefix.
+It then downloads the SAPI 4.0 runtime and FlexTalk installers (or uses the local paths you supplied), feeds them to Wine, and finally grabs the `v0.95c` NetTTS release zip (unless overridden) before copying the extracted executable into `C:\nettts` inside the prefix.
+FlexTalk ships as a 1997-era InstallShield 5 package, so the helper drops a purpose-built `setup.iss` response file in place and launches `setup.exe -s -SMS` to drive a silent install to `C:\Program Files\Watson21`.
+The InstallShield log is stashed alongside the temporary payloads if you need to debug failures.
 All artefacts live under the chosen root directory so they can be versioned or backed up as a single folder.

-During the two GUI installer steps stay nearby and click through the dialogs — the script pauses until they complete.

 ## Results